 Each of the concurrent sessions is either 45 or 75 minutes of length, with 2-4 bundled presentations with a common theme.
 Each presentation is about 15 minutes.
 The focus of these sessions is on sharing information, such as best practices and research results.
 When proposing such a session, make sure to describe how you will engage with, and encourage interaction with your audience.
 Reading slides to your audience is not acceptable.
-Proposals for 60-minute sessions may include more than one presentation (as in symposia).
-In addition, planners will “bundle” concurrent presentations with another of related content to form one 60-minute session.
+In addition, planners will “bundle” concurrent presentations with another of related content to form one 50-minute session.

 These 4-5 person panels focus on vibrant topics of contemporary concern and professional interest.
 They are a chance to compare and contrast experts’ disciplinary expertise quickly with an active, participating audience.
-Submissions of this type do require a designated Facilitator or Panel Chair, but a Chair or organizer is highly recommended to organize vibrant interchange between the panel and the audience, for example.
+Submissions require a designated chair to organize and facilitate the vibrant interchange between the panel and the audience, for example.
 Abstracts should identify panel members and expertise each member will contribute to the session.
-This presentation format will be scheduled into a one hour time slot; 40-minute presentation time, a minimum of 20 minutes interaction time with the audience.
+This presentation format will be scheduled into a 50-minute time slot; 30-minute presentation time and a minimum of 20 minutes interaction time with the audience.

 Posters are designed to showcase a project, program, process, activity, or similar experience in an informal setting.
 Posters may be projects that are completed, in progress, or in their beginning stages.
 A small table is provided to support a display board, laptop, and handouts.
 Feedback and insights of colleagues on these innovative developments are especially encouraged.
 Posters are scheduled simultaneously with Roundtables in multiple large rooms.
 Poster size is 48” x 36” horizontal/landscape layout.
 Presenters will design and bring their own posters to be attached to tri-fold panels provided by AECT.

 Please note the updated feature for the roundtable sessions at 2020 convention.
 Every round table will consist of 3-5 papers with a common theme.
 Roundtables are designed for small group discussion of specialized topics, with the presenter leading the discussion.
-This participatory format allows for a highly interactive presentation lasting 60 minutes.
-Typically, several roundtable discussions happen concurrently in a large open room.
-You will will have your own table, with eight chairs, during the hour session.
-A moderator will divide the hour into three 20-minute sessions, so participants can visit up to three tables during the hour.
+This participatory format allows for a highly interactive presentation lasting 50 minutes.
+Typically, many roundtable discussions happen concurrently in a large open room.
+You will will have your own table with eight chairs during the session.
+A moderator will divide the time into two 25-minute sessions, so participants can visit multiple tables.